sheilaschoepp/openai/README.md

 ## Required Software and Code

 1. [Download](https://mujoco.org/) and [install](https://github.com/openai/mujoco-py#install-mujoco) MuJoCo.
-Note: The required mjkey.txt file is located in the openai/utils folder.
-This file contains the MuJoCo license for the University of Alberta.
-Please do not share this with people outside of this project.
 2. Clone [this](https://github.com/sheilaschoepp/openai.git) repository into a directory of your choice (on Linux, clone into the Documents directory).\
 `git clone https://github.com/sheilaschoepp/openai.git`